-An odd feature of the Model K was that, by pressing a button on the side of the camera, it could be made to run at 8 fr/s rather than the normal 16 fr/s.
+An odd feature of the Model BB (also found on certain later models) was that, by pressing a button on the side of the camera, it could be made to run at 8 fr/s rather than the normal 16 fr/s.
 The object of this was to double the exposure time (to about 1/16 s) and thus allow pictures to be taken under lower light conditions than would otherwise be practical.